 Engineering managers are measured on sprint velocity (output), not cycle time (flow)

-AI vendor contracts are renewed based on adoption rates and usage hours, not delivery improvement
+AI vendor renewals depend on adoption rates and usage hours, not delivery improvement

-The people who own the bottleneck stage (QA, security) are rarely in the AI rollout conversation
+The people who own the constraint stage (QA, security) are rarely in the AI rollout conversation

 Attribution is claimed at the wrong level